Stretching from Waterfront Station near Gastown to the far side of Vancouver, Granville Street is famous for its nightlife, neon signs and shopping.

 History of Granville Street

-At its peak of glory, in the 1950s, Granville Street boasted one of the most extensive neon sign displays in the world and for years it was the heart of Vancouver’s entertainment district, full of theatres, night clubs and restaurants.
+At its peak of glory, in the 1950s, Granville Street boasted one of the most extensive neon sign displays in the world.
+For years it was the heart of Vancouver’s entertainment district, full of theatres, night clubs and restaurants.
 Since that time, however, the neon signs have slowly disappeared, although there are still some.

-Today, Granville Street is still one of Vancouver’s most interesting streets, especially in some sections, and still worth visiting.
+Today, Granville Street is still one of Vancouver’s most interesting streets and is worth visiting.
 Arguably the most interesting part of Granville Street is from around West Hastings (a block or so up from Waterfront Station close to Gastown), up to where it intersects with Robson Street, and a bit beyond up to Davie.

 Granville again becomes vibrant further south, after the Bridge (and Granville Island underneath) between West Broadway and 15th.